alexwidua/figma-plugin-ds-vue/README.md

 A great writeup on Figma plugin design & heuristics is [@yuanqing's](https://github.com/yuanqing) **[The UX of Figma plugins](https://uxdesign.cc/the-ux-of-figma-plugins-f4f896f8cf35)** 📚

-This project is based on [@Thomas Lowry's](https://github.com/thomas-lowry) **[figma-plugin-ds-svelte](https://github.com/thomas-lowry/figma-plugin-ds-svelte)** and can be seen as a fork of his svelte library.
-It also includes refactored components of [@Morglod's](https://github.com/Morglod) **[figma-vue-boilerplate](https://github.com/Morglod/figma-vue-boilerplate)**, a project which basically kickstarted the development of this one.
+This project is based on [thomas-lowry/figma-plugin-ds](https://github.com/thomas-lowry/figma-plugin-ds).
+It also includes refactored components of [Morglod/figma-vue-boilerplate](https://github.com/Morglod/figma-vue-boilerplate), a project which basically kickstarted the development of this one.
 S/o to these amazing humans 👋

 ## 📝 License